huggingface/transformers/docs/source/model_doc/tapas.rst

 index) and batch encode each table with its questions.
 This will make sure that the ``prev_labels`` token types (see docs of :class:`~transformers.TapasTokenizer`) are set correctly.
 See `this notebook
 <https://github.com/NielsRogge/Transformers-Tutorials/blob/master/TAPAS/Fine_tuning_TapasForQuestionAnswering_on_SQA.ipynb>`__
-for more info. see `this TF notebook
+for more info.
+See `this notebook
 <https://github.com/kamalkraj/Tapas-Tutorial/blob/master/TAPAS/Fine_tuning_TapasForQuestionAnswering_on_SQA.ipynb>`__
-for more info using TF model.
+for more info regarding using the TensorFlow model.

 **STEP 4: Train (fine-tune) TapasForQuestionAnswering/TFTapasForQuestionAnswering**